Landgate/slip-developer-documentation/desktop-gis.md

 If you're used to using desktop GIS applications - and WFS in particular - to access SLIP Classic already there are a few crucial differenes you should be aware of as you're switching over to SLIP Future.

 1. WFS services are provided as WFS 2.0, not 1.0.0 and 1.1.0 as was the case in SLIP Classic.
-> At the time of writing (January 2014) Landgate are in the process of evaluating the possibility of developing a WFS 2.0 to WFS 1.0 bridge to provide backwards compatability with SLIP Classic for a time.
+> Landgate is looking at developing a 2.0 - 1.0 bridge - see below for further details.

 2. There are no longer feature limits on WFS requests.
 > Requests to retrieve vector features will now be 'paged' at up to 1,000 features/request, with each page containing a *nextPageToken* URI pointing to the next page in the request.